Sexual Harassment Overview

 Should I File a California Sexual Harassment Report?

 Collecting documentation of the sexual harassment you experience and the attendant complaints you make will be key when it comes to strengthening your harassment claim.
-Ultimately, the more documentation you have of the sexual harassment you have endured, the more likely you will have a successful harassment claim.
+Ultimately, the more documentation you have of the sexual harassment you have endured, the more likely you are to have a successful harassment claim.
 It is also wise to begin collecting evidence of sexual harassment through your own notes.
 We recommend including any relevant emails, letters, and photocopies of offensive material.
-Establishing documentation of your experience is one of the best ways to strengthen your claim.
+Documenting your experience is one of the best ways to strengthen your claim.

 Finally, you can help your case in another significant way by locating any other witnesses who may have been privy to your harassment and getting their information.
-One of our Los Angeles sexual harassment attorneys can then use these witnesses and their statements in your claim.
-In cases where there simply is no hard evidence, however, we recommend attempting to document as many details as you can about your situation.
+One of our sexual harassment attorneys in Los Angeles, California, can then use these witnesses and their statements in your claim.
+In cases where there is simply no hard evidence, however, we recommend documenting as many details as possible about your situation.
 For example, make a note of times, dates, frequency, locations, anyone who you believe may have witnessed the sexual harassment, and how your company responded when you brought it to their attention.

 Banner media